open-telemetry/opentelemetry-js/packages/opentelemetry-node/README.md

 In short, this means that this module will use provided plugins to automatically instrument your application to produce spans and provide end-to-end tracing by just adding a few lines of code.

 ## Creating custom spans on top of auto-instrumentation
-Additionally to automated instrumentation, `NodeTracerRegistry` exposes the same API as [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing), allowing creating custom spans if needed.
+Additionally to automated instrumentation, `NodeTracerProvider` exposes the same API as [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing), allowing creating custom spans if needed.

 ## Installation